berfr/berfr.github.io/content/posts/deploying-s3-sourcehut.md

 release: build
 	git tag -s -a "`date +\"%y-%m-%d-%H-%M\"`" -m "`date`"
 ```

+By using a Makefile, we can make changes to the commands needed in a single file
+and use it both locally and in the build manifest.
+The same goes for specifying
+a unique AWS profile name such as `s3-berfr.me`; we are able to use it in both
+environments.

 With these two files pushed to [git.sr.ht], the build should automatically start
 and be visible at [builds.sr.ht].
 To trigger a deployment, simply run `make